DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Tantner_def/index.markdown

-Middle Ages and during the early modern period resulted, for example, in the making of the Domesday Book of medieval England, the so-called *Relaciones topográficas* composed during the reign of the Spanish king Philipp II, the *enquêtes* by French minister Colbert, and the ‘Political Remarks of the Imperial War Council’ during the Hapsburg monarchy in 1770-1772, all which may be compared to the ‘crawlers’ sent out by current search engines to ‘harvest’ information.
+Middle Ages and during the early modern period resulted, for example, in the making of the Domesday Book of medieval England, the so-called *Relaciones topográficas* composed during the reign of the Spanish king Philip II, the *enquêtes* by French minister Colbert, and the ‘Political Remarks of the Imperial War Council’ during the Hapsburg monarchy in 1770-1772, all which may be compared to the ‘crawlers’ sent out by current search engines to ‘harvest’ information.
 Their intention